Online exam fail: Trainees to sit paper-based test

-The Royal Australasian College of Physicians (RACP) is still waiting on a report from its exam provider, Pearson Vue, detailing what caused the cancellation of a computer-based exam last week.
+The Royal Australasian College of Physicians (RACP) is still waiting on a report from its online exam provider, Pearson Vue, detailing what caused the cancellation of a computer-based exam last week.

 In a statement on Tuesday afternoon, RACP said medical trainees will sit a paper-based exam this Friday.
 RACP expected to receive the report from Pearson Vue last Wednesday.
 Pearson Vue’s preliminary view was that the cause of the computer shutdown related to human error in the quality assurance phase of the exam setup, the RACP said.